Wildsong/ol-react/README.md

 This code started out as richardhills/ol-react for ol3 and brian32768 forked it and adapted it for ol5

+It's changed so much now that I am close to declaring it a new project.

 ## Overview

 A thin wrapper for [OpenLayers5](http://openlayers.org/) in [React](https://reactjs.org/).